 Information about our services for patients and families.Find out more

-The ‘St B’s Schools Project’ is a pioneering scheme run by St Barnabas House which invites local schoolchildren to visit the hospice to learn about hospice care and explore issues such as life, death and bereavement.
+The St B’s Schools Project is a pioneering scheme that invites schoolchildren into the hospice to learn about hospice care and explore life, death and bereavement.

 This project is currently on hold because of the pandemic.
 Instead, we’ve put together a Feelings Activity Book for children aged 9-10 years; we believe it’s more important than ever to be talking to children about loss and transition.